⚡ Calculate Now — Free

 What Is an Aggregate Calculator?

-An aggregate calculator converts project dimensions (length, width, depth) into the volume and weight of aggregate material required to complete a job.
-Because aggregate is ordered and priced by the ton in the USA — not by cubic yard — accurately converting volume to weight using the correct bulk density factor for each material type is essential to avoid over- or under-ordering.
-This calculator applies ASTM-standard bulk density conversion factors and real-world compaction allowances to give you an accurate material order quantity with 2026 pricing for every major aggregate type used in US construction and landscaping.
+An aggregate calculator converts project dimensions (length, width, depth) into the volume and weight of aggregate required to complete a job.
+Because aggregate is ordered and priced by the ton in the USA — not by cubic yard — accurately converting volume to weight using the correct bulk density factor for each material type is essential.
+This calculator applies ASTM-standard bulk density conversion factors and real-world compaction allowances to give you an accurate material order quantity with 2026 pricing.

 🔑 Why Order by Tons, Not Cubic Yards?

-Aggregate suppliers in the USA price and deliver material by the ton because it is a more precise and consistent measure than cubic yards — aggregate bulk density varies significantly by material type, moisture content, and gradation.
-A cubic yard of dry concrete sand weighs approximately 2,700 lbs (1.35 tons), while a cubic yard of crusher run base weighs approximately 2,800–3,200 lbs (1.4–1.6 tons).
-Using the wrong conversion factor can result in ordering 15–25% too little or too much material, costing hundreds to thousands of dollars on larger projects.
+Aggregate suppliers in the USA price and deliver by the ton because bulk density varies significantly by material type, moisture content, and gradation.
+A cubic yard of dry concrete sand weighs approximately 2,700 lbs (1.35 tons), while crusher run base weighs approximately 2,800–3,200 lbs (1.4–1.6 tons).
+Using the wrong conversion factor can result in ordering 15–25% too little or too much material.

 How the Aggregate Calculator Works

-The calculator converts your area dimensions and depth into cubic feet, then to cubic yards, applies the correct tons-per-cubic-yard conversion factor for your chosen aggregate type, adds a compaction/waste allowance if selected, and multiplies by your entered price per ton to deliver a complete cost estimate.
+The calculator converts your area dimensions and depth into cubic feet, then cubic yards, applies the correct tons-per-cubic-yard conversion factor, adds a compaction/waste allowance if selected, and multiplies by your price per ton for a complete cost estimate.

 📐 Core Aggregate Calculation Formulas